What are the disadvantages of a Personal Contract Purchase?

-There is usually a charge to settle a PCP early, but it is not normally large.
-Some finance companies also allow you to pay in lump sums during the term, to either reduce your monthly payments or bring the end-date forward.
+There is usually a charge to settle a personal contract purchase early, but it is not normally large.
+Some finance companies also allow you to pay in additional lump sums during the term, to either reduce your monthly payments or bring the end-date forward.
 Some allow it with no charge, some will charge you for it and some don’t allow it at all.
-Make sure you check before you sign up!
+Make sure you check before you sign up.

 Is a PCP right for me?

 Read the finance documents carefully and make sure you are comfortable with the numbers offered.
-Ask as many questions you like before you agree to anything to make sure you understand the full implications of the agreement, as it is better to feel silly before you sign up than feel very stupid afterwards!
+Ask as many questions you like before you agree to anything, to make sure you understand the full implications of the agreement.
+It is better to feel silly before you sign up than feel very stupid afterwards!

-Some names given by manufacturers to their PCP plans:
+Some of the names manufacturers use for their PCP plans

-Alfa Romeo Preferenza, Audi Solutions, BMW Select, Citroën Elect, Fiat I-Deal, Ford Options, Honda Aspirations, Infiniti Selectiviti, Jaguar Privilege, Jeep Horizon, Kia Access, Land Rover Freedom, Lexus Connect, Mercedes-Benz Agility, MINI Select, Mitsubishi Alternatives, Renault Selections, SEAT Solutions, Škoda Solutions, smart Agility, Suzuki Driveplan, Toyota AccessToyota, Vauxhall Flexible PCP, Volkswagen Solutions, Volvo Advantage.
+Alfa Romeo Preferenza, Audi Solutions, BMW Select, Citroën Elect, Fiat I-Deal, Ford Options, Honda Aspirations, Jaguar Privilege, Jeep Horizon, Kia Access, Land Rover Freedom, Lexus Connect, Mercedes-Benz Agility, Mini Select, Mitsubishi Alternatives, Renault Selections, SEAT Solutions, Škoda Solutions, smart Agility, Suzuki Driveplan, Toyota AccessToyota, Vauxhall Flexible PCP, Volkswagen Solutions, Volvo Advantage.